ADC Programs

 HER2-directed ADC in clinical trials for HER2+ cancers.

 IKS014 has been designed as a HER2-directed ADC with raised TI over in-clinic and on-market comparators, based on tumor-selective activation and release of the auristatin payload MMAF.
+This design should make it suitable for patients with HER2+ solid cancers who have previously been treated with Kadcyla and/ or Enhertu.

 HER2-directed ADC for HER2+ breast, lung, gastric & esophageal cancers